metamn/mr-ui/src/basics/FontLoading/FontLoading.md

 ## Font Loading

-Everywhere I look today it seems `web-font-loader` from Google and Adobe / Typekit is the best practice.
+Everywhere I look today it seems `webfontloader` from Google and Adobe / Typekit is the best practice.

-For example, in Gatsby, famous for best practices, the `web-font-loader` plugin is downloaded [5 times more](https://www.gatsbyjs.org/plugins/?=font) than the second in the list.
+For example, in Gatsby, famous for best practices, the `webfontloaderr` plugin is downloaded [5 times more](https://www.gatsbyjs.org/plugins/?=font) than the second in the list.

 What's alarming though is that in `awesome-react` there are 0 results for a `font` search.
-This means the `web-font-loader` has a monopoly, and/or, font loading is underrated in React.
+This means the `webfontloader` has a monopoly, and/or, font loading is underrated in React.

-What's re-assuring is that `web-font-loader` is "the most well rounded approach that will be good enough for most use cases: FOUT with a Class." &mdash; [zachleat](https://www.zachleat.com/web/comprehensive-webfonts/)
+What's re-assuring is that `webfontloader` is "the most well rounded approach that will be good enough for most use cases: FOUT with a Class." &mdash; [zachleat](https://www.zachleat.com/web/comprehensive-webfonts/)

 ### Resources